I saw something large and black move out of the corner of my eye.

 You could, of course, make friends at work.
 If that’s all too social and in your face, then join Facebook groups for the area.
 That’s actually how we found our roomie in Darwin who ended up being super cool!

 The main point: Friends = inside tips and people to split things with which = money saved.
 It’s easy math, mate.

-What to Do Once You Get to Australia
+What to Do Once You Move to Australia

 - Apply for a Tax File Number or TFN.
 It is much like the social security number in the US; you can use it to file taxes, to work, and to collect government benefits.
 Filing is easy, just click and begin the process.